retrobit/Install-Flash-Chip-Mac/README.md

 4. If this does not help reboot, retry
 5. Open an Issue on this Git Repo.

-## Support orginal authors work by donating
+## Support orginal author's work by donating

 https://www.paypal.me/a13tech